dainhanle297/dainhanle297.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dai-Nhan Le is a Master student in structural engineering.
+His research interests include computational modelling, machine learning, and hybrid optimization methods for civil engineering structures.
+He works on developing advanced data-driven approaches for reliable structural analysis and performance prediction.